plamspetkov/Simple-E-Commerce-Web-Store-Cart/README.md

 # Simple E-Commerce Web Store Cart
-This is the code repository for an E-commerce web store built using React and Redux, with functionality for browsing products, adding items to cart, and checking out.
-The app also features a backend server run on Firebase real-time database, which is used for storing user data and shopping cart information.
+This is the code repository for an E-commerce web store cart built using React and Redux, with functionality for browsing products, adding items to cart.
+The app also features a backend server run on Firebase real-time database, which is used for storing shopping cart information.

 # Technologies Used
 The app is built using the following technologies: